slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Alexis de Tocqueville*

 > *"The truth is rarely pure and never simple."
--- Oscar Wilde*
+-- Oscar Wilde*\

 > *"There are 3 truths: my truth, your truth, and the truth."
 -- Chinese Proverb*

 Truth does not mind to be questioned.
 A lie does not like being challenged.

 In a world of propaganda, the truth is always a conspiracy.
 If you tell the truth you don’t need to reharse anything.

+> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
+-- Patrick Moynihan*

 > *"Who’s talking the truth doesn’t need a lot of words."
 -- Polish proverb*